A new theta cycle for $GSp_4$ and an Edixhoven type theorem: Classical Serre weights for

 \subsection{Siegel ordinary case}

 As explained in Section 9.4.2 of \cite{yam2}, the extension $\ot_2$ is related to $\ot_1$ under an isomorphism between local Galois cohomologies.
 Therefore, we may consider

-Since $\ot_1$ is liftable to a cyrtalline extension since $\br_1$ is irreducible by Proposition 9.3.2 of \cite{yam2}.
+Since $\ot_1$ is liftable to a potentially diagonalizable cyrtalline extension since $\br_1$ is also liftable to a cyrtalline, potentially diagonalizable representation by the argument in Section 9.3.2 of \cite{yam2} with the main result of \cite{GLiu}.
 Therefore, we have only to consider $\ot_3$ which is controlled by a line in $H^1(\Gp,\ochi)$ as in the case of Borel ordinary.
 Notice that $\omega^{b+pa}_2$ does not change when we replace $(a,b)$ with $(a,b)+m(p-1,p-1)$ for any $m\in \Z$.
 Then, in this case, we define $w(\br)=c$ and